ShareBack to blog

 This bauble got quite the round of publicity when it came out back in 2009, and for good reason: it’s a completely crazy, outrageously expensive tree decoration that costs almost 4 times the average salary!
 Dubbed “The World’s Most Expensive Bauble”, this blingy accessory boasts an 18 carat white gold, over 1,500 diamonds and 188 rubies and is worth over £82,000.

 If the bauble made your eyes water, then brace yourself, because here’s where the decorations start to get seriously pricy.
-This garland, which as far as we can tell, the most expensive wreath in the world – went on sale for £2.8million.
+This wreath, which as far as we can tell, the most expensive wreath in the world – went on sale for £2.8million.

 Made from lingonberry, blueberry and other stems, it only lasted 12 days before all of the precious stones covering it — diamonds, jewels, etc… – had to be turned into a piece of jewellery.
 So, although the jewellery is a consolation prize, this wreath cost almost £3 million for less than two weeks!
 That’s £233,333 a day!